ClearBlade/JavaScript-API/README.md

 	callback: initCallback,
 });

-function initCallback(err, authInfo) {  // err is a boolean, authInfo has is an object containing email and authToken
+function initCallback(err, authInfo) {  // err is a boolean, authInfo is an object containing email and authToken
 	if (err) {
 	  throw new Error(cb);
 	} else {